Last call to become a hero for animals. Don't miss your chance. Learn more!

-Animal Equality exposed shocking violations of California’s animal cruelty laws at a Foster Farms chicken hatchery located in the city of Waterford, California.
-The facility sells newborn chicks to factory farms, who are used by West Coast grocery stores, including Walmart, Costco, Kroger, and Target, as well as fast-food chain Chick-Fil-A.
+Animal Equality exposed shocking violations of California’s animal cruelty laws at a Foster Farms chicken hatchery in Waterford, California.
+The facility sells newborn chicks to factory farms, which West Coast grocery stores, including Walmart, Costco, Kroger, Target, and Chick-fil-A, use.

 Animal Equality is calling on local officials to file criminal charges.